Aratta Battalion: History

 On 21 June 2017, during a battle near Avdiivka, as a result of a direct hit by an enemy tank, two soldiers of the battalion (Andriy Lutsiv and Volodymyr Ivanyk) were killed and two more wounded, another soldier (Moroz Oleksandr) was killed in battle.
 On 14 June 2018, a soldier (Yuriy Dovhanyk) was killed in action.
 Another soldier (Sergiy Yechkalo) died in 2018.

 On 11 January 2019, a soldier of the battalion Volkov Mykola was killed in action.
-On 10 April 2019, a soldier of the battalion, Mykola Volkov was wounded by separatists and died a some days later of his injuries.
+On 10 April 2019, a soldier of the battalion, Mykola Volkov was wounded by separatists and died some days later of his injuries.
 On 15 April 2019, two soldiers of the battalion (Cherkashina Tetyana and Lamroev Aidy) were killed in combat.
 On 30 June 2019, a soldier of the battalion (Uncle Vova) was killed in action.
 On 5 July 2019, a soldier of the battalion (Shemurovsky Vladislav) was killed in action.
 It withdrew from the frontlines in 2018, they were disarmed in 2019 and took on a training role but some elements continued operations.
 In 2019, the DRG Bear destroyed a separatist stronghold, which was captured on a thermal imager video, showing fighters approaching separatists positions at night, shooting them and throwing grenades at them, after which a large explosion occurred.
 The DRG Bear was also alleged to be composed of "neo-Nazi" personnel.
 On 4 January 2020, a soldier (Pidlubny Ivan) died.

 On 6 May 2021, a soldier (Volodymyr Galahan) was killed in action.

 Since 2022, it has been operating as part of the Main Directorate of Intelligence seeing combat during the Russian invasion of Ukraine taking part in combat operations in Toretsk, Nova Kakhovka, Kherson, Zaporizhzhia, Pyatikhatky, Kamianske, Orikhiv and Bakhmut.
 In 2022, the Bear DRG was transferred to Azov Brigade.
 It specializes in aerial reconnaissance and tactical medicine.
 In 2023, a modified pickup truck was crowd funded to be used as a command and control vehicle for the battalion.
 On 15 August 2023, Aratta Battalion destroyed a Russian 152 mm howitzer 2A65 Msta-B.